kaiaai/diff_drive/README.md

 Keyboard teleoperation for manual control.

-Click https://youtu.be/LdBMpnNu1Q4 for the climulation video.
+Click [here](https://youtu.be/LdBMpnNu1Q4) for the simulation video.

 ## Features